Updated October 16, 2022

 Restructuring manufacturing and supply chain operations were either critically or highly important during the economic downturn in biotech.

 Outsourcing of manufacturing and operations was also a key mechanism to maintain liquidity and conserve cash.
 During the crisis, 44% of life science executives surveyed responded that “Restructuring manufacturing and supply chain operations” were either critically or highly important.
 A primary survival mechanism was to retain only core operations, outsourcing all other manufacturing.

 Lessons learned from the economic downturn in biotech

-One of the crucial lessons biotech companies learned during the economic downturn was how to conserve cash:
+One of the crucial lessons companies learned during the economic downturn in biotech was how to conserve cash:

 “This situation should serve as a strong reminder to R&D-oriented biotech companies to more diligently plan their budgets and use funds more wisely than in the past.”

 “Small biotech companies should pursue virtual or semivirtual operation models to avoid building fixed facilities and save as much cost as possible at the beginning of their operations.”

 Jim Zhang, July 2009 “The Impact of the Financial Crisis on the Pharma and Biotech Industries.”